Bahrain GP: Max Verstappen misses out on win to Lewis Hamilton after track limits order

 Verstappen still appeared favourite to overtake Hamilton again in the closing three laps, but did not have the tyre performance to attack the Mercedes again.

-"I had that one shot because Lewis got held up a bit with the backmarker and I went outside of the track," said Verstappen to Sky F1.
+"I had that one shot because Lewis got held up a bit with the backmarker and I went outside of the track," said a more reflective Verstappen to Sky F1 after the podium ceremony.

 "I of course gave the position back and tried again but my tyres were not in a good state anymore to really put the pressure on."